OpenHRC/ohrc_pixi_ws/README.md

 About the individual license, please make a contact to the author.

 ## Author
-Shunki Itadera (https://itadera.github.io/) - Researcher at ART, ICPS, AIST
+Shunki Itadera (https://itadera.github.io/) - Researcher at AIST, Japan

 We welcome any feedback and contributions.
 Please feel free to contact us if you have any questions or comments.

 Besides, we are looking for research collaborators and students who are interested in Human-Robot Interaction using OpenHRC.
-If you are interested, please send me an email.
+If you are interested, please send me a message.